Hobart Australia’s most unaffordable city for renters: across the nation singles, pensioners and families on low incomes are struggling

 Adrian Pisarski, Executive Officer, National Shelter, said: “The situation facing the nation’s renters remains poor with little or no improvement for low and moderate-income renters in our capitals and poor affordability in our regions.

 ”It is clear to National Shelter we need a National Housing Strategy to help improve the dire situation far too many renters across Australia experience,” Mr Pisarski said.

 “Compared to improvement in purchase affordability, renters are doing it tough.
-While we have many housing markets in Australia, none of them are positive for renters.
-We need a multi-party commitment to improve rental affordability over the long term.”
+While we have many housing markets in Australia, none of them is positive for renters.
+We need a multi-party commitment to improving rental affordability over the long term.”

 Conny Lenneberg, Executive Director of the Brotherhood of St Laurence, said: “There is a housing crisis in Australia and this report starkly shows those who can least afford to pay are paying the highest price.

 “High rents are pushing unemployed people on very low Newstart payments into deeper poverty.
 Jobseekers are forced out to the urban fringes of our cities to find suitable accommodation but that places them far from jobs and public transport connections.
 Housing cost pressures mean some renters on Centrelink are being pushed into homelessness.
 We need to raise Newstart and its very modest rental supplement as a priority.”